prabhasak/masters-thesis/README.md

 If ``--episodic``, use 'c' to go through each episode, and 'q' to stop the program

 3. **Render expert data:** ``python expert_data_render.py --seed 42 --env My-Pendulum-v0 --algo sac --render``\
-For limited envs in "custom_env" folder.
+For envs in "custom_env" folder.
 If ``--episodic``, use 'c' to go through each episode, and 'q' to stop the program

 4. **Evaluate, render model:** ``python model_render.py --seed 42 --env Pendulum-v0 --algo sac --mode rl -policy --test``\
 Verify optimality of trained RL model and imitation accuracy of trained GAIL model